Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of projective surfaces

-Like $\Lambda(S)$, $W^0(S)$ is just a supercommutative algebra generated by elements indexed by pairs $(n,\lambda)$.
-It will be convenient to identify\footnote{This identification is why we included the central element $\c$ in $W^\geq(S)$ rather than just in $W(S)$.} them as follows.
+\end{definition} Note that $W^0(S)$ is a supercommutative algebra generated by elements indexed by pairs $(n,\lambda)$.
+It will be convenient to identify\footnote{This identification is why we included the central element $\c$ in $W^\geq(S)$ rather than just in $W(S)$.} $\Lambda(S)$ and $W^0(S)$ as follows.
 Set

-There is a unique graded algebra isomorphism $i: W^0(S) \simeq \Lambda(S)$
+There is a unique graded algebra isomorphism